shotaro12oyama/Udacity-Traffic-Sign-Classifier/writeup_template.md

 * test set accuracy of 0.938

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+* At the beginning, I used Lenet-5 model.

 * What were some problems with the initial architecture?